Skip to Main Content

 Funding and Groundbreaking

 Alumni Mike '61 and Anne '61 Armstrong provided a $15 million leadership gift to name the Armstrong Student Center in July 2010.
-On October 6, 2011, a ceremonial groundbreaking officially started the construction of the Armstrong Student Center.
+On Oct.
+6, 2011, a ceremonial groundbreaking officially started the construction of the Armstrong Student Center.

-a construction beam being lowered by a crane
+A construction beam being lowered by a crane.

 Construction